wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     These HOC's themselves can be considered "Component Tokens" which describe design elements which can be applied to the components as a whole.
-In other words, "Component Tokens" are no different than normal Element tokens except they apply to multiple subcomponents.
+In other words, "Component Tokens" are no different than normal Element tokens except they apply to multiple sub-components.
 In `asImageTile`, you can see we added margin, border to the wrapper and made sure the image shows full-width.
 All tokens here were taken from the existing `Gallery/index.tsx` file.